w3c/web-advertising/success-criteria.md

 undermined, a common set of principles can and should be used to review these proposed changes.

-People’s awareness and understanding of their rights is improving in jurisdictions where legal frameworks such as GDPR have been introduced ([EDAA Consumer Research Analysis June 2020](https://www.edaa.eu/wp-content/uploads/Consumer-Research-Analysis-June-2020.pdf)).
-People now expect their consent choices to be respected.

 This document provides a set of improved web advertising principles that ensure proposed changes appropriately balance the benefits of a change against its effect on the rights of individuals and the societies in which they live.
 When